 You will be accompanied by experienced guides, who are more than likely to educate you about the marine ecosystem that lives around the lagoon, as well as its special historic features.

 6. ça Tremble à L’île D’ambre

-You will be surprised to know that I’le D’ambre, this calm and peaceful lagoon, is host to an annual party.
-Every December, locals and tourists flood the lagoon in their speedboats, pirogues (fishing boats) and small catamarans for one of the greatest boat parties Mauritius has to offer.
+You will be surprised to know that I’le D’ambre, a calm and peaceful lagoon, is host to an annual party.
+Every December, locals, and tourists flood the lagoon in their speedboats, pirogues (fishing boats) and small catamarans for one of the greatest boat parties Mauritius has to offer.